-- (a.)
-Carry out and report on: - Measurement of sowing rate of a grain and a precision drill. - Measurement of application rates of a ground crop sprayer, both from individual nozzles and overall. - Measurement of application rates and balance of spread of a fertiliser distributor. - Timing of a baler ram, packer and knotter assembly. - Repair and adjustment of a baler knotter. - (b.)
-Carry out a major overhaul as specified in the workshop manual on a complex power-driven machine such as a precision-chop forage harvester, baler or potato harvester. - Check the threshing cylinder assembly of a combine harvester for wear and balance. - Carry out a pre-delivery inspection on a new power-driven machine to ensure that all parts are working freely and correctly adjusted, paying particular attention to the operation of safety devices and the machine's compliance with current safety regulations; then deliver to customer and explain all working adjustments and precautions. - (c.)
-Carry out a major overhaul on a worn multi-cylinder diesel engine; measure all working parts for wear and replace as needed; rebuild and adjust to makers specification; run-in engine then measure power output on a dynamometer; check the density of the exhaust smoke and compare with legal limits; carry out any necessary repairs or adjustments to correct smoke density or lack of power. - (d.)
-Use test gauges and equipment to carry out a systematic fault-finding sequence on a well-used tractor to check its electrical charging system, power steering system and hydraulic lift system. - (e.)
-Completely strip, check, rebuild and adjust a tractor's hydraulic lift and braking system. - (f.)
+(a.)
+Carry out and report on:

+- Measurement of sowing rate of a grain and a precision drill. - Measurement of application rates of a ground crop sprayer, both from individual nozzles and overall. - Measurement of application rates and balance of spread of a fertiliser distributor. - Timing of a baler ram, packer and knotter assembly. - Repair and adjustment of a baler knotter. - (b.)
+Carry out a major overhaul as specified in the workshop manual on a complex power-driven machine such as a baler, potato harvester or mower/conditioner. - Check the threshing cylinder assembly of a combine harvester for wear and balance. - Carry out a pre-delivery inspection on a new power-driven machine to ensure that all parts are working freely and correctly adjusted, paying particular attention to the operation of safety devices and the machine's compliance with current safety regulations; then deliver to the customer and explain operation, working adjustments, maintenance and safety features. - (c.)
+Carry out a major overhaul on a worn internal combustion engine; measure all working parts for wear and replace as needed; rebuild and adjust to manufacturers specification; run-in engine then measure power output on a dynamometer; check relevant exhaust emissions are within specification; carry out any necessary repairs or adjustments to correct any issues. - (d.)
+Use test gauges and equipment to carry out a systematic fault-finding sequence on a well-used tractor to check its electrical charging system, hydrostatic steering system and hydraulic linkage system. - (e.)
+Completely strip, check, rebuild and adjust a tractor's hydraulic linkage and braking system. - (f.)
 Install a mill, mixer, cleaner, grader or similar machine in a farm building; this will include preparation of foundations and fixings, correct siting, positioning and fixing, installation and connection of electric or other motor.
 Make and fit necessary ducts, chutes and control flaps or doors; run machine and test in work. - (g.)
 Carry out a comparative field trial of two similar implements or machines and prepare a detailed report covering rate of work, fuel consumption, standard of work, ease of operation and adjustment, breakages and replacements, compliance with current safety regulations. - (h.)
-Prepare a design and contract documents for a forest road system or for a bridge in a specific situation; investigate non-destructive testing and inspection techniques and make realistic recommendations for use in the maintenance of forestry or other machines; investigate and make recommendations for elimination of unwitting abuse of forestry or other machines arising from factors such as: employment in inappropriate terrain, misunderstanding characteristics of diesel engines, over-riding hydraulic safety systems, incorrect debogging procedures, etc; investigate and establish the realistic and economic limits of operator maintenance of forestry machines; compare the economics of alternative techniques of timber extraction in a specific situation. - (i.)
+Prepare a design and contract documents for a forest road system or for a bridge in a specific situation; investigate non-destructive testing and inspection techniques and make realistic recommendations for use in the maintenance of forestry or other machines; investigate and make recommendations for elimination of unwitting abuse of forestry or other machines arising from factors such as: employment in inappropriate terrain, misunderstanding characteristics of diesel engines, over-riding hydraulic safety systems, incorrect de-bogging procedures, etc; investigate and establish the realistic and economic limits of operator maintenance of forestry machines; compare the economics of alternative techniques of timber extraction in a specific situation. - (i.)
 Investigate environmental health and safety aspects and legal requirements, and make recommendations for improvement of specific machinery systems or equipment installations, with particular reference to exposure of workers to dust, noise, vibration, electric shock, risk of bodily injury, etc.